Subscribe with Engie

 How to subscribe an Engie energy plan in France?

-- Documents required to subscribe to Engie
+- The required documents to subscribe with Engie

 About Engie

-Engie leads the renewable energy sector in France through its dedicated business group, boasting an installed renewable generation capacity of 41.4 GW by the end of 2023.
-This includes 17.9 GW of hydropower, 14.3 GW of onshore wind, 1.5 GW of offshore wind, and 6.9 GW of solar power.
-The group aims for renewables to account for 58% of its electricity mix by 2030.
-In addition, Engie is the leading producer of biomethane in France via its ENGIE Bioz subsidiary, with ambitions to produce 10 TWh of biomethane in Europe by 2030.
+In the electricity sector, Engie ranks as the second-largest electricity producer in France.
+It leads the renewable energy segment domestically, particularly in onshore wind and solar power, with an installed renewable capacity of 41.4 GW at the end of 2023, broken down as 17.9 GW hydroelectric, 14.3 GW onshore wind, 1.5 GW offshore wind, and 6.9 GW solar.
+The company aims for renewables to account for 58% of its electricity production mix by 2030.